artineering-io/flair-docs/flair/styles/presets.md

 ## Saving presets
 You can save as many presets as you want and these can be created at the top of the _Style presets_ window.
-1. Name the current preset as desired in the highlighted text field
+1. Name the current preset as desired in the "New preset name" text field
 2. Press `Enter` or click on the `Save` button on the right
-3. A new preset will appear in the list that saved all current attributes values of the globals node.
+3. A new preset will appear that saved all attribute values of the globals node.

 When you save a preset with the same name as an existing one, the previously existing preset will be overwritten.
 {: .warning}